osu-crypto/libOTe/README.md

 By default, these scripts will download the libraries to this folder.
 However, the visual studio projects will also look form them at `C:\\libs\`.

+ IMPORTANT: By default, the build system needs the NASM compiler to be located at `C:\NASM\nasm.exe`.
+In the event that it isn't, there are two options, install it, or enable the pure c++ implementation.
+The latter option is done by excluding `libOTe/Crypto/asm/sha_win64.asm` from the build system and undefining  `INTEL_ASM_SHA1` on line 28 of `libOTe/Crypto/sha.cpp`.

 Once the scripts have finished, visual studio should be able to build the project.
 The Test Explorer should be able to find all the unit tests and hopefully they all pass.
 Unit tests can also be run from the command line with the arguments

 `frontend.exe -u`